The Latest: Trump says people tired of hearing about COVID

-WASHINGTON – The Latest on the 2020 presidential campaign (all times local):
+WASHINGTON (AP) – The Latest on the 2020 presidential campaign (all times local):

 11:45 a.m.